Powering a smarter working world

 Working closely with product managers, designers and stakeholders, my job was to bring clarity and consistency to every part of the platform and to keep things warm, assured and simple.
 I wrote:

-• Error messages that followed a clear format and spoke in everyday language, not system speak
+Error messages that followed a clear format and spoke in everyday language, not tech speak

 The challenge